 Figure 5.7.1.5-1: The principle for classification and User Plane marking for QoS Flows and mapping to AN Resources

 In DL, incoming data packets are classified by the UPF based on the Packet Filter Sets of the DL PDRs in the order of their precedence (without initiating additional N4 signalling).
-The UPF conveys the classification of the User Plane traffic belonging to a QoS Flow through an N3 (and N9) User Plane marking using a QFI.
+The UPF conveys the classification of the User Plane traffic belonging to a QoS Flow and (if applied) its belonging PDU Set through an N3 (and N9) User Plane marking using a QFI and PDU Set information.
 The AN binds QoS Flows to AN resources (i.e. Data Radio Bearers of in the case of 3GPP RAN).
 There is no strict 1:1 relation between QoS Flows and AN resources.
 It is up to the AN to establish the necessary AN resources that QoS Flows can be mapped to, and to release them.
+It is up to the AN to treat the AN resources as PDU Sets of the QoS Flow.
 The AN shall indicate to the SMF when the AN resources onto which a QoS Flow is mapped are released.

 If no matching DL PDR is found, the UPF shall discard the DL data packet.